 From a large group of nominations, our selection panel chose five women’s stories to share: Sharee Adam, Te Hau Winitana, Sithmi Sathruwani, Skye Chadwick and Sisi Tuala-Le’afa.
 These wāhine exemplify contemporary community leadership.

 Whether their focus is on fostering cultural identity through language and dance, building resilient communities, or addressing diversity in a changing technological world, this new generation is leading community change we can all be proud of.

-Enjoy learning about these women in the videos below, and in the display at our whare by the sea.
+Enjoy learning about these women in the videos below.

 Te Hau Winitana (Ngāti Ruapani, Te Ātiawa, Kuki Airani), Founder, Īnano Dance

 Sithmi Sathruwani (Sri Lanka/Aotearoa New Zealand), Board of Trustees – Student Representative, Hutt Valley High School